T

 beach

-One of Tulum's most famous beaches, known for its soft white sand, clear turquoise waters, and iconic palm trees.
-It's a perfect spot for swimming, sunbathing, and enjoying the tropical scenery.
+One of Tulum's most famous beaches, known for its soft white sand, turquoise waters, and iconic palm trees.
+It's perfect for swimming, sunbathing, and capturing postcard-worthy photos.

 3. Afternoon